Preethi-2306/Function-concepts-in-c/Functions and recursion.md

+GO TO PREVIEW

-//Functions is what take input and returns results[Function has its declaration and function definition and function calling in main function/any other function].
+Functions is what take input and returns results[Function has its declaration and function definition and function calling in main function/any other function].
-//In function another concept is passing arguments where parameter are the values we give and return value returns the result and it is ad arguments are the values
+In function another concept is passing arguments where parameter are the values we give and return value returns the result and it is ad arguments are the values
 //a) void printhi(); - here void means that this function will only performs its definition and it will not return any value
 //b) void printable(int n);- here the function take an table number from n and the function will print the table
 //c) int sum(int a,int b);- were here the int means it will return integer value and performs sum operation on int a&b that is a+b and then return its value

 #include <stdio.h>
-//function declration: to tell that the compiler exists int sum(int a,int b);
+Function declration: to tell that the compiler exists int sum(int a,int b);
 int main() {
     int a,b;